vorzawk/storyChatBot/README.md

 # storyChatBot
-Implements a chatbot which suggests a possible continuation to the user's story based on the entered input.
-The chatbot is implemented in
-Javascript and tries to guess the context based on the keywords present in the user's input.
+Implements a chatbot which suggests a possible continuation to the user's story based on the user's input.
+The chatbot looks for pre-defined keywords in the user's input and updates some state variables based on the keywords that it finds.
+The chatbot then identifies the best possible contuation to the story based on the values of these variables as well as some pre-defined rules.
 Below is a screenshot of the interactive story-writer system which incorporated the chatbot to help users with their stories.

 ![interactive-storyWriter](interactive-storyWriter.png)